SharePoint/sp-dev-docs/docs/general-development/managed-metadata-and-navigation-in-sharepoint.md

 ## Managed navigation
 <a name="SP15_ManagedMetadataAndNav_ManagedNav"> </a>

 Managed navigation uses managed metadata features, such as the ability to tag items with terms and manage terms in a term store, to provide highly customized site navigation.
-The structured navigation that depends on the SharePoint infrastructure is also still available in SharePoint 2013.
+The structured navigation that depends on the SharePoint infrastructure is also still available in SharePoint.